otrack/cloud-computing-infrastructures/scaling/README.md

 ### 1.1 Overview

 The source code of Pdfmagic is written in Python and provided in the `pdfmagic` directory.
-This service relies on the `convert` command as well as two external Python library:
+This service relies on the `convert` command as well as two external Python libraries:

  * [delegator](https://github.com/kennethreitz/delegator.py) is a utility library that allows to call a system sub-routine.

  * [webpy](http://webpy.org) contains several building blocks to create a web server in Python.

 In a nutshell, the Pdfmagic service works as follows.
 When a client connects to the service (lines 23-31 in pdfmagic.py), a welcome page is sent that contains a form with a single input field named `myfile`.
 This field is of the `file` type and serves to upload the jpg image.